What causes bump on my lip? Get insights on the causes of white bumps on lips, red, itchy, painful, how to get rid and treat.

 Fordyce granules, harmless white spots

-These are common spots that form on your lips maybe due to allergy or severe weather conditions.
+These are common spots that form on your lips in most cases due to allergy or severe weather conditions.
 They are usually identified with a white color appearance and in some cases they appear at the corners of the lips.

 This is the most serious condition of the bump that appear on the lip.
 If you realize a pump that is resistant to over the counter medicine, instead of reducing it keeps on increasing in size, you have a reason to visit your dermatologist who will diagnose and ascertain the condition behind the bump